 - when required or authorised by another law.

 If your complaint is in relation to a credit reporting issue we will acknowledge your complaint in writing as soon as practicable within 7 days.
-We will aim to investigate and resolve your complaint within 30 days of receiving it.
+We’ll aim to investigate and resolve your complaint within 30 days of receiving it.
 If we need more time, we will notify you about the reasons for the delay and indicate a new estimate time frame.
 We may need to consult with a credit reporting body or another credit provider to investigate your complaint.

 While we hope that we will be able to resolve any complaints you may have without needing to involve third parties, you may also be able to lodge a complaint with a relevant regulator such as the Australian Information Commissioner or the Telecommunications Industry Ombudsman.

 How to contact us